The wishlist name can't be left blank

 This living room uses shades from the Portland Stone family on the walls and ceiling, alongside dark accents of Baluster and Pompeian Ash closer to the floor on the drawers and fire surround.

-For bespoke interior design advice on how to make a small room feel bigger, contact our expert Colour Consultants or visit your nearest showroom.
+For bespoke interior design advice on how to make a small room feel bigger with paint, contact our expert Colour Consultants or visit your nearest showroom.